-The Triangle Bikeway preferred alignment spans 23 miles from US-15/501 in Chapel Hill to I-440 in Raleigh regional bicycle routes in the Triangle region.
+from US-15/501 in Chapel Hill to I-440 in Raleigh

+The 2050 MTP identifies statewide and regional bicycle routes in the Triangle region.
 Statewide routes include NCDOT-designated Bicycling Highways as well as the East Coast Greenway.
 Regional bicycle routes provide links between major destinations and between urban centers; facilitate primarily utilitarian bicycle trips, though the routes can also serve recreational cycling; and serve as a backbone to a finer grained system of local bicycle routes in each jurisdiction.
 Figure 7.5.2 lists these local plans.

 Figure 7.5.2 - Local Plans Used for Bicycle Facility and Trail Recommendations